Discover it® Student Cash Back review

 Speaking of translating the rewards power of a full-fledged card, the Capital One SavorOne Student Cash Rewards Card has the potential to be more rewarding than the Discover it Student Cash Back—and is much easier to use.
 For no annual fee, you’ll earn a whopping unlimited 3 percent cash back on popular categories that students can take advantage of nearly every day, such as dining, entertainment, popular streaming services and grocery stores (excluding superstores like Walmart and Target).
-What’s more, you’ll also get an entire 8 percent cash back on Vivid Seats purchases (through January 2023) if there’s a concert coming up.
+What’s more, you’ll also get an entire 8 percent cash back on Vivid Seats purchases if there’s a concert coming up.

 Since it’s probably hard to maximize rotating categories on a student’s budget, the SavorOne Student is likely more rewarding than the Discover it Student Cash Back, but it’s a close call.
-Based on the $15,900 average yearly spend (courtesy of the Bureau of Labor Statistics) and assuming you can maximize your Discover card’s 5 percent categories’ quarterly spending limits, the Discover it Student Cash Back card only earns $29 more per year in rewards than the SavorOne student card.
+Based on the $15,900 average yearly spend (courtesy of the Bureau of Labor Statistics) and assuming you can maximize your Discover card’s 5 percent categories’ quarterly spending limits, the Discover it Student Cash Back card only earns $29 more per year in rewards than the SavorOne Student card.

-Best cards to pair the Discover it Student Cash Back card with
+Best cards to pair with the Discover it Student Cash Back card

 Since you’re just starting on your credit journey, it’s crucial to focus on building good credit habits and eventually upgrading to a full-grade card instead of chasing rewards.
 Applying for a second credit card this early might not be the best use of your time, but a cash back card that can earn a flat rate higher than 1 percent back—like the Capital One Quicksilver Student card—could earn more rewards on purchases outside your 5 percent categories or their quarterly spending limit.